Hard Drive 101

 Single-drive externals

-You can get single-drive externals in two ways.
-You can purchase an external drive as a ready-made unit.
+- You can purchase an external drive as a ready-made unit.
 These devices offer a quick and economical way to add storage to your system, but they often come with a shorter warranty than a bare drive, and oftentimes these drives suffer from poor throughput.
+Manufacturers will often sell their lowest performing drives in external cases.

 Multiple-drive externals